 We are in a worldwide employee engagement crisis according to Gallup.
 People are starting to realize things are not right and that they are being taken advantage of in one way or another.

 Because of this, these corporations are starting to change things like throwing out annual reviews and having check-ins frequently with their employees throughout the year.
-This is only a baby step in the right direction but once the balls rolling things will change, especially if our greedy corporation’s profits are on the line.
+This is only a baby step in the right direction but once the ball starts rolling things will change… hopefully, especially if the greedy corporation’s profits are on the line.
 Studies show this is due to millennial’s who now are the biggest part of the U.S workforce.
-The millennial’s will change the workforce environment for better or worse.
+The millennials will change the workforce environment for better or worse.
 Frankly, I hope for the better.

 The only way to be truly free from the chaos of the workplace is to become your own boss or find a job that truly makes you happy.
 This means start your own business.
-You can do this many ways, either a physical business, an online business or both.
-When you are your own boss you can do whatever you like whenever you like.
-Now I understand most people wouldn’t be able to quit their day job and jump into their own business full-time simply because of financial reasons and we all need money coming in on a regular basis to survive.
+You can do this many ways, either with a physical business, an online business or both.
+When you are your own boss you can do whatever you like whenever you like as long as you take care of the business and your customers.
+Now I understand most people wouldn’t be able to quit their day job and jump into their own business full-time simply because of financial reasons.
+We all need money coming in on a regular basis to survive.
 What you can do is start a business in your spare time.
-Then once you are making enough money switch over completely to working full-time for yourself or just enjoy the extra income and work both.
+Then once you are making enough money switch over completely to working full-time for yourself or just enjoy the extra income and do both.

 I can’t help you get started with a business offline but online I can.
 If you would like to take control of your future and build a business online then [click here] to check out Wealthy Affiliate where I got my start.

 You will learn how to start your own online business by creating niche websites, getting traffic, converting that traffic into sales and making money.
 You don’t need to know any technical computer stuff (I sure don’t).
 Everything is simple and taught to you from the free step-by-step training that Wealthy Affiliate offers.
 If you’re interested check out my personal review of [Wealthy Affiliate Here].